Chalarangelo/30-seconds-of-code/content/snippets/js/s/add-remove-multiple-event-listeners-single-element.md

 > [!NOTE]
 >
-> If you're looking to add or remove the **same handler for a single event** to **multiple elements**, take a look at the snippet on [adding or removing event listeners from multiple elements](/js/s/add-remove-event-listener-multiple-elements).
+> If you're looking to add or remove the **same handler for a single event** to **multiple elements**, take a look at the article on [adding or removing event listeners from multiple elements](/js/s/add-remove-event-listener-multiple-elements).

 ## Add multiple event listeners to an element